mikeybkats/juce-plugin-course/complete/assets/README.txt

-This is a VST3 audio plugin named X developed by Y.
+This is a VST3 audio plugin named Tremolo developed by Jan Wilczek.

 To install it on your system: